Limitations of Randomization Tests in Finite Samples: One-sample tests on a finite support

 \begin{proposition} If $|\mathcal{A}| > 2$, then for any $p \in (0,1)$ and $q \in (\alpha_1,\alpha_K)$, $\Omega_0 = \{P \in \Omd : \PP[X_i \leq q] = p\}$ does not satisfy the randomization hypothesis. \end{proposition}

-The proofs of Propositions \ref{prop:discrete_moments} and \ref{prop:discrete_quantile} follow by showing that whenever we have $x,y \in \mathcal{A}^n$ with the two vectors not being equal as sets, then we can construct an explicit distribution in the null that does not place equal mass on $x$ and $y$.
-The conclusions then follow by Proposition \ref{prop:tool_finite}.
+The proofs of Propositions \ref{prop:discrete_moments} and \ref{prop:discrete_quantile} proceed by showing that for any $x,y \in \mathcal{A}^n$ that are not equal up to permutation, one can construct a distribution in the null that assigns different probabilities to $x$ and $y$.
+The result then follows from Proposition \ref{prop:tool_finite}.

-\begin{remark} The cardinality requirements in Propositions \ref{prop:discrete_moments} and \ref{prop:discrete_quantile} are necessary to avoid edge cases.
-For example, when $|\A| =3,$ then for any set $\mathcal{A} = \{-L,0,L\}$, the null of mean zero is equivalent to the null of symmetric distributions, which satisfies the randomization hypothesis using any group of sign changes.
-The proof of Proposition \ref{prop:discrete_moments} provides an edge case when $|\A| = 4$.
-The proof of Proposition \ref{prop:discrete_quantile} reveals that the statement holds when $|\mathcal{A}| = 2$ as long as we exclude $p = 1/2$.
-When $|\mathcal{A}| = 2$ and $p=1/2$, we can construct the null hypothesis by using any group of sign changes. \end{remark}
+\begin{remark} The cardinality requirements in Propositions \ref{prop:discrete_moments} and \ref{prop:discrete_quantile} exclude edge cases.
+For example, when $|\A| =3$ and $\mathcal{A} = \{-L,0,L\}$, the null of mean zero coincides with symmetry, which satisfies the randomization hypothesis via sign changes.
+The proof of Proposition \ref{prop:discrete_moments} provides an analogous edge case for $|\A| = 4$.
+For Proposition \ref{prop:discrete_quantile}, the result continues to hold when $|\mathcal{A}| = 2$ except at $p = 1/2$, where sign changes yield a valid randomization test. \end{remark}